St. Peter's Seminary (Canada): Expansion

 The Chapel of St. Thomas Aquinas was dedicated on June 18, 1930.
 A new wing was added to the building in 1957, which houses the auditorium, library and recreational facilities.
 In 1968 the chapel was renovated.
 The seminary interior was renovated in 1970.
 In 1983 the library was doubled in size, and the main floor of the building renovated.
 In 1987 St. Peter's Seminary purchased the St. Thomas Scholasticate, the former house of formation for students of the Congregation of the Resurrection.
 The renovated and newly named Aquinas House was opened on the 27 October 1991 and housed transitional deacons in the formation program.
 Aquinas House currently houses workshops in formation, summer institutes, retreats and other programs for ministry.

 Renovation

-Bishop Ronald Fabbro, CSB, Bishop of London, announced that St. Peter's Seminary would undergo a full modernization and restoration in 2015.
+Bishop Ronald Fabbro, Bishop of London, announced that St. Peter's Seminary would undergo a full modernization and restoration in 2015.
 The renovations were to upgrade the interior, including 60 seminarian rooms, as well as new faculty suites, offices, classrooms, and common spaces.
 In addition, the exterior stonewalls and slate roof were restored, and modern heating and cooling systems were installed.
 The $30-million renovation was funded by a $23-million contribution from the Roman Catholic Diocese of Hamilton, and $7 million of revenue generated from the seminary's land sale to King's University College.